luangjokaj/gopablo/README.md

 ```
 - This will clone the repository on your local machine.
 Navigate to the newly created folder and install the dependencies:

+- Replace the file: `./package.json` with `./installer/package.json` and continue with the dependencie installation.

 **INSTALL DEPENDENCIES**

 ```